b97jre/RNAseqcourse/Labs/mapping_reads.md

 Read below for the flags we use for this exercise.
 Remember to change filenames accordingly so that you can run your program properly and know which files you have used.

-To load the HISAT2 module on UPPMAX, execute:

-     module load bioinfo-tools      # This is to get access to all bioinformatics tools available on UPPMAX module load HISAT2/2.0.1-beta  # The specific mapping program
+Make sure you have installed HISAT2 or have in available on the cluster.

 Now you can map the reads from one of the samples (or several; it's up to you which ones) using a command such as the one below.

+### IMPORTANT THE PATHWAY IS GENERIC AND NEEDS TO BE CHANGED TO WORK FOR YOUR ANALYSIS

 	mkdir outDir